bozemanpass/example-todo-list/README.md

 ```

 ## System Diagram
-This diagram was auto-generated with the `stack diagram` command:
+This diagram was auto-generated with the `stack chart` command:
 ```mermaid
 flowchart RL
   todo-backend-http>:5000]:::http_target